Types of route

 MAINTAINS

-It takes the shortest route possible to get from A to B, even if it takes longer - AM'Traffic' is not taken into account.
-Importantly, this type of route, as opposed to the Off-road route, avoids taking roads of the lowest, or usually not the best, category.
-Choose this route type if you absolutely want to limit the number of kilometres you can travel.
+It takes the shortest possible route you can take from A to B, even if it takes longer - AM'Traffic, or traffic volume, is not taken into account.
+Choose this type of route if you absolutely care about reducing the kilometers traveled.

 Field